-Spotlights can help provide focused or accent lighting to your home, but you'll need a fair few to light up a space, and if you're using halogen the costs can really add up.
+Spotlights can help provide focused or accented lighting to your home, but you'll need a fair few to light up a space, which mean the costs can add up.

-There's a bit more to consider when buying spotlights, too, compared to conventional bulbs.
-From what beam angle you prefer, to whether you want to make the switch to LED, as well as getting the right colour and intensity of light for your spaces.
+There's a bit more to consider when buying spotlights, too, compared with conventional bulbs – for example, the beam angle you prefer and how to pick the right colour and intensity of light for your spaces.

 Spotlight brightness is measured in 'useful lumens', which is slightly different to how brightness is calculated for a conventional bulb.

 The number of useful lumens is defined as the light that falls within a 90-degree cone.

 As a rough guide, 300-400 lumens per square metre is recommended as a good ambient lighting level in a kitchen or hallway, rising to 700-800 per square metre if you have a worktop area that you want to be lit more brightly.